Romulo-Moraes/Assembly-Toolkit/9. Solutions/README.md

 ## 9.4 strcat
 strcat is a function that concatenate a *source* string into a *destiny* string.
 The *destiny* **address** must be passed to RDI, and the *source* **address** must be passed to RSI.
 The function returns the *destiny* address in RAX register.
 The programmer is responsible for allocate a buffer large enough to hold the final result, that is: strlen(destiny) + strlen(source) + 1.

+## 9.5 atoi
+atoi is a function that converts a numeric string to a number.
+The **address** of the string must be passed to RDI, the RAX register will contain the integer value after the function call.